icai/nuxt-express-module/README.md

 ### expressPath
 Overrides the default path of where the express directory is

+### setupPath
+Overrides the default path of where the express app file is

 ### routesPath
 Overrides the default path of where express/routes/index.js is located